 Children of all ages can benefit in many ways from putting together a science fair project.
 We all know that science should be hands on and experiment based whenever possible.
 In addition, the process of designing, implementing, and presenting a science experiment results in a much deeper understanding of the specific science topic and of the scientific process in general.
 Students also learn broader skills such as time management, report writing, graphic / artistic display, and oral presentation, which have applications in many areas of life.

 Participating in a homeschool science fair gives 6th to 12th grade students a chance to practice presenting their science projects before entering the more competitive, county-wide science fair (if they so desire).
 Any improvements recommended by our judges (or their peers) may then be made prior to the county fair.
 For younger children, this may be their only opportunity to participate in a science fair.

 To bring together homeschooled students from Philadelphia and the surrounding counties in order to:

-Any homeschooled student from the Greater Philadelphia area (or beyond) who is in grades K through 12 during the 2018-2019 school year may enter this fair.
-Each student may enter only one project which covers research done over a maximum and continuous 12-month period beginning no earlier than January 2018.
+Any homeschooled student from the Greater Philadelphia area (or beyond) who is in grades K through 12 during the 2019-2020 school year may enter this fair.
+Each student may enter only one project which covers research done over a maximum and continuous 12-month period beginning no earlier than January 2019.
 In addition, students must have been homeschooled for the duration of the project.
-Projects entered in this or another science fair during the 2017-2018 school year are ineligible.
+Projects entered in this or another science fair during the 2018-2019 school year are ineligible.
 Continuation of a project from a previous year is permitted, as long as the entered project presents new research conducted during the current school year.
 In this case, please submit the ISEF continuation form (Form 7).

 Although technically public-schooled, students enrolled in Pennsylvania's cyber charter schools are still taught primarily at home by one of their parents.
 If this is the case, the GPHSF considers them "home-schooled" and therefore eligible for the GPHSF.